seamapper/SAT_Planner/README.md

 - **Export Capabilities**: Export survey plans in CSV, Shapefile, GeoJSON, asciiplan, LNW, PNG (high and/or low resolution), and companion text/statistics formats (varies by tab)
 - **Export Name**: Suggested basenames update automatically when blank or still matching the auto-generated pattern; **custom Export Names are preserved** and are not overwritten on Enter/blur or when plan parameters regenerate (Accuracy, Performance, Calibration, ADCP, Backscatter)
 - **Export Types**: Opened from the **Select Export Directory** dialog (Action button); toggle optional export products by format; choices are saved in `~/.cal_ref_planner_config.json` under `export_type_options`
-- **Survey Import**: Import calibration, accuracy, performance, and line plans from DDD, DMS, DMM, LNW, CSV, GeoJSON, GPX, shapefile (`.shp`), or GeoPackage (`.gpkg`) (performance, calibration, and accuracy imports use an assignment dialog when geometry is ambiguous; shapefile/GPKG geometry is reprojected from its source CRS to WGS84 automatically)
+- **Survey Import**: Use the shared **Import Survey** control (label follows the active tab).
+Import calibration, accuracy, performance, line, backscatter, and ADCP plans from DDD, DMS, DMM, LNW, CSV, GeoJSON, GPX, shapefile (`.shp`), or GeoPackage (`.gpkg`) (calibration, accuracy, and performance imports use an assignment dialog when geometry is ambiguous; shapefile/GPKG geometry is reprojected from its source CRS to WGS84 automatically). **GMRT bathymetry** is offered **after** file selection when no planning GeoTIFF is available
 - **EEZ Overlay**: EEZ layer with opacity control (default 80%) and hover `GEONAME` tooltip lookup (controls in Map Options)
 - **Visualization Shapefile Toggle**: `Add Shapefile` / `Remove Shapefile` in Map Options after loading, allowing quick removal of visualization overlays